 adam selman had a crush on his trainer until he learned he was a gemini

-The designer tells i-D all about A.S.S. -- Adam Selman Sport, which launches today.
+The designer tells i-D all about A.S.S., also known as Adam Selman Sport, which launches today.

 Photography Piere-Ange Carlotti.
 Styling Mel Ottenberg.

 Notedly cheeky designer Adam Selman says he's been thinking about A.S.S a lot recently, by which he means Adam Selman Sport, his new eponymous line.
 A.S.S celebrates both looking hot and doing the right thing, as the line is created using recycled nylon and polyester, and all garments will be shipped using eco-friendly, biodegradable packaging.
 Which, frankly, is also hot.
 You can see the collection below in all its glory, which was shot by Pierre-Ange Carlotti and is available today — just in time to provide ample inspiration for your weekend dancercise class.

 i-D caught up with Adam to talk about the divine Jean-Claude Van Damme, his “Peggy Bundy meets Alaia” aesthetic, and, of course, ASS.